Quartz Dress Watch (OEM / Custom Dial)

 The crown is statistically the most common ingress point in field returns.
 At WR30M, the crown uses a single O-ring seal compressed when the crown is pushed in.
 At WR50M, screw-down crowns are standard — the crown threads onto the case tube, compressing a face seal.
 Screw-down crowns add $1.80–3.50 per unit and require user education on proper operation.

 ISO 22810 (water resistance for watches) specifies three tests: overpressure test (4 bar for WR30M, 6 bar for WR50M), dynamic pressure test, and condensation test.
-A factory claiming WR ratings should provide test reports from the production lot, not just a sample certification.
+A factory claiming WR ratings should provide test reports from the production lot, not just a sample certification — a key focus of our factory audit checklist.
 Request the actual pressure test logsheet showing pass/fail for each unit in your batch.

 Common failure modes in returned units: (1) crown tube not fully press-fit into the case, creating a gap before the O-ring seat; (2) case back gasket rolled or pinched during assembly; (3) UV degradation of O-ring compound after 18–24 months — specify EPDM or silicone gaskets, not NBR, for UV-exposed cases.